New Mexico Plumbing License: How to Become a Plumber in New Mexico

-New Mexico plumbers who wish to run their own business also need to obtain a contractor license from the New Mexico Regulation & Licensing Department, Construction Industries and Manufactured Housing Division.
+New Mexico plumbers who wish to run their own business also need to obtain a contractor license from the New Mexico Regulation & Licensing Department, Construction Industries Division.
 The New Mexico classification for plumbing contractors is referred to as MM-1.

-To obtain the New Mexico Contractor License, business owners need to hold a journeyman license or employ at least one licensed journeyman plumber.
-Additionally, candidates need to pass the contractor exam via PSI, a law exam and trade exam, and fulfill multiple other requirements.
+To obtain the New Mexico Contractor License, business owners need to hold a journeyman license or employ at least one licensed journeyman plumber to act as the qualifying party for the business.
+Additionally, candidates need to pass the contractor exam administered through PSI — both a law exam and trade exam — and fulfill multiple other requirements.
 Click here for more details on obtaining a New Mexico Contractor License.

 National Plumbing Certifications

 Other certifications can help you demonstrate your proficiency to potential employers and clients.
 The National Inspection Testing and Certification (NITC), International Association of Plumbing and Mechanical Officials (American Society of Sanitary Engineers, or ASSE, certifications) and other professional certifications can add to your marketability and increase your opportunity to make more money.